omnivector-solutions/license-manager/docs-source/src/architecture.rst

 Licenses
 ********
 The ``license-manager-agent`` stores the information polled from the license server for each license configured.
-The information stored includes: total, in use and the user that checked out the license.
+The information stored includes the total number of licenses available, how many licenses are in use and which user checked out the license.

 Bookings
 ********
 The ``license-manager-agent`` stores the information about the booking requests made by Slurm when the ``PrologSlurmctld`` script is used.
-The information stored includes: the job id, the user that made the booking request, the number of licenses requested and the time the booking was made.
+The information stored includes the job id, the user that made the booking request and the number of licenses being booked.